 If you plan to bring your spouse and/or children, you must show additional funding for your dependents.
-Spouse: add \$10,000 & for Child: add \$6,000 per person.
+First dependent: add \$10,000; Additional dependent(s): add \$6,000 per person.

 Visa Interview

 Original financial documents must be presented to the consular officer during your visa interview and must be available for inspection upon entering the U.S.